-- 1. Before the health investigator (HI) starts any biomarker measurements, the interviewer should carefully check that all adults and children in the household who are eligible for weight and height/length measurement have been recorded on the paper Biomarker Questionnaire.
-Children born in 2010 or later who are usual residents of the household or who are visitors who spent the previous night in the household are eligible for anthropometry.
-This information should be entered in the appropriate columns of the Biomarker Questionnaire by the interviewer. - 2.
-In Question 203, ask for the day, month and year of birth of the child from the mother or other knowledgeable adult. - 3.
-In Question 204 confirm that the child was born in JANUARY 2010or later.
-If the child was born before JANUARY 2010, go to Question 203 for the next child. - 4.
-Perform the child weight and height/length measurements according to instructions below. - 5.
-Check that the Name, Line Number, Age, and Marital Status all eligible women and men has been recorded in Question 302/402, respectively, of the Biomarker Questionnaire. - 6.
+1. Before the health investigator (HI) starts any biomarker measurements, the interviewer should carefully check that all adults and children in the household who are eligible for weight and height/length measurement have been recorded on the paper Biomarker Questionnaire.
+Children born in 2015 or later who are usual residents of the household or who are visitors who spent the previous night in the household are eligible for anthropometry.
+This information should be entered in the appropriate columns of the Biomarker Questionnaire by the interviewer.

+In Question 203, for children under age 6 years, the day, month, and year of the child's birth should be copied from the mother's birth history if she was interviewed; otherwise the date of birth should be asked from the mother or from another knowledgeable adult.

+2. In Question 204 confirm that the child was born in JANUARY 2015 or later.
+If the child was born before JANUARY 2015, go to Question 203 for the next child.

+- 3. Perform the child weight and height/length measurements according to the instructions below. - 4.
+Check that the Name, Line Number, Age, and Marital Status of all eligible women and men has been recorded in Question 302/402, respectively, of the Biomarker Questionnaire. - 5.
 Perform the adult weight and height measurements according to the instructions below.